istepaniuk/istepaniuk-com/_posts/2012-10-30-five-focusing-steps-theory-of-constraints.md

 author: Iván Stepaniuk
 layout: post
 permalink: /five-focusing-steps-theory-of-constraints/
-categories:
-  - Agile
 tags:
+  - agile
-  - CAS2012
+  - cas2012
-  - TOC
+  - theory of constraints
 ---
 During the <a title="Conferencia Agile Spain 2012" href="http://conferencia2012.agile-spain.org/" target="_blank">CAS2012 </a>I had the chance to participate in a workshop by <a title="Masa K. Maeda, PhD." href="https://twitter.com/masaKmaeda" target="_blank">Masa K. Maeda</a> on the five focusing steps of the <a href="http://en.wikipedia.org/wiki/Theory_of_constraints" target="_blank">Theory of Constraints</a>.